img

 Due to the effects of global warming, mountain weather has become increasingly unpredictable.
 However, the Himalayan seasons generally follow these patterns:

 Autumn Season (September - November) one of the spectacular, uninterrupted views of the mountains and high Himalaya.
-Perfect temperatures for trekking, making days enjoyable one of the best time for the trek.
+Perfect temperatures for trekking, making days enjoyable one of the best times for the trek.

 Practical Detail and Trekking Services:

 Permits and Fees: For Mt.
 Everest - Khumbu region trekking permits are generally not required.
-You will only need Sagarmatha National Park, entry permit and a TIMS card (Trekkers' Information Management System).
+You will only need Island Peak climbing permit, Sagarmatha National Park, entry permit and a TIMS card (Trekkers' Information Management System).
 We will handle the arrangement of these for you.
 Khumbu Passang Lhamu, local government fees will be managed and arranged by your trekking guide on the spot.

 Your Daily meals at Trekking: Each lodge or small restaurant you will get vegetarian or non veg. dishes, different kinds of breakfast set, lunch and dinner.
 Authentic Nepalese Dal Bhat, Tarkari, chapati, Tibetan breads, momos, Stew, pasta, noodles, pizza, several items of fresh organic vegetables, potatoes, meats, eggs, soups, hot and cold drinks, which you can check at menu.
 Your guide will assist in arranging delicious lunches and dinners daily.